8 Sports Analogies to Help You Manage a DAM Project

 - Scalability: Can the system handle an increase in assets or users?
 How will pricing be affected by these changes?

 At the most basic level, you need a DAM that handles all three of these factors, but after that, it's about deciding what's most important to you.
 There's no right or wrong here – just different priorities for different use-cases.
 There are also other considerations to take into place, such as support, price and integrations.

 8. Run It for a Touchdown

-While your digital asset management implementation needs a solid, MVP quarterback to take the project across the goal line, the benefits of the system are felt by the rest of your team, and even your entire organization.
+While your digital asset management implementation needs a solid, MVP quarterback to take the project across the goal line, the benefits of the system are felt by the rest of your team and even your entire organization.
 Your marketing team’s productivity will increase, your graphics team will be able to focus more on creative work, and your resource updates will be so much easier to manage.
-You will know you’ve made a real difference for your team and set up them up for success in the future.
+You will know you’ve made a real difference for your team and set them up for success in the future.